 PROSTVAC Phase 3 Clinical Study

-PROSPECT is a global, randomized, double-blind, placebo-controlled phase 3 study being conducted under a Special Protocol Assessment (SPA) from the FDA.
-The objective of the study is to determine whether PROSTVAC® alone or in combination with GM-CSF is effective in prolonging overall survival in men with few or no symptoms from metastatic, castration-resistant prostate cancer (mCRPC).
+PROSPECT was a global, randomized, double-blind, placebo-controlled phase 3 study conducted under a Special Protocol Assessment (SPA) from the FDA.
+The objective of the study was to determine whether PROSTVAC® alone or in combination with GM-CSF is effective in prolonging overall survival in men with few or no symptoms from metastatic, castration-resistant prostate cancer (mCRPC).

 |Men with non/minimally symptomatic mCRPC (n=1297)||↗||PROSTVAC||↘||Long-term follow up||→||SURVIVAL|